 This will also bring down the exchange rates.
 And it will hurt stocks.

 Does that mean you should refrain from buying them?
 Wellershoff tells his readers not to panic.
 We don’t know what the future will bring and that’s why it’s not sensible to stop investing in stocks.

 However, what we can do is to be more careful.
-I myself have now been buying stocks for three investment seasons.
+Obermatt CEO Dr. Stern has now been buying stocks for three investment seasons.
 This portfolio will suffer from the changes in interest rates and inflation.

-Does that mean I should safeguard (that's also called "hedge") my assets – for instance with put options?
+Does that mean he should safeguard (that's also called "hedge") his assets – for instance with put options?
 No, because – again – we don’t know the future.

-What I'm doing now is building a portfolio of stocks that benefit from inflation.
+What he's doing now is building a portfolio of stocks that benefit from inflation.
 The first stock is Gold Fields, a South African gold company.
-I’m buying 1300 shares from Gold Fields for a total of around USD 5,000.
+He's buying 1300 shares from Gold Fields for a total of around USD 5,000.